 "My name is Chatty Belle and I'm the world's largest talking cow!"

-I was about 10, and I had my picture taken with her - with the cow named Chatty Belle.
+I was about 10, and I had my picture taken with her—with the cow named Chatty Belle.
 At the time it cost 10 cents to get the Chatty Belle to talk to you.
-I laugh at the picture when I look back at it now - I was 10 years old and very short, next to this gigantic talking cow.
+I laugh at the picture when I look back at it now.
+I was 10 years old and very short, next to this gigantic talking cow.

 From 10 years old on I grew up in Neillsville, Wisconsin, a town of about 2000.
 Anytime anyone would come and visit me, we’d always make sure to go to the pavilion to see the cow.
 I always say, ‘I'm a small town girl who lives up the street from Chatty Belle.’

-Neillsville is a small community - people here are pretty tight knit.
+Neillsville is a small community.
+People here are pretty tight-knit.
 Everyone knows everyone or they're related to so and so.
 People live here most of their lives; they all have their own stories to tell you.

 Chatty Belle is kind of a celebrity here.
 She’s a talking cow from the 1964 World’s Fair.
 The story goes that she was the main entrant from the state of Wisconsin.
 They also had a pavilion building that sat right next to her.
-The building looks like a spaceship to be honest with you.
+The building looks like a spaceship, to be honest with you.
 The architect who designed the building studied under Frank Lloyd Wright.
-It's very retro and way ahead of its time for back in the sixties.
+It's very retro and way ahead of its time for back in the '60s.

 After the fair was over, they were planning to demolish the cow and the building.
 But then a blacksmith from Boscobel, Mr. Ivan Wilcox, saved the day.
-He purchased them both and brought them back to Wisconsin from New York with the help of his friends and family and 4 flatbed trucks.
+He purchased them both and brought them back to Wisconsin from New York with the help of his friends and family and four flatbed trucks.

 Unfortunately, the pavilion had a mishap as it was passing under a highway overpass near Madison.
 There was significant damage to the glass at the top of the structure.
 Mr. Wilcox couldn’t raise the funds to restore the pavilion and install it properly in Boscobel.
 So, he put the cow and the pavilion up for sale but ONLY for a buyer who promised to keep them in Wisconsin.